-From the Admin console Home page, go to SecurityPassword management.
+In the Admin console, go to Menu SecurityAuthenticationPassword management.

 - On the left, select the organizational unit where you want to set the password policies.

 For all users, select the top-level organizational unit.
 Otherwise, select another organization to make settings for its users.
 Initially, an organization inherits the settings of its parent organization.

 - In the Strength section, check the Enforce strong password box.

 In the Length section, enter a minimum and maximum length for your users' passwords.
 It can be between 8 and 100 characters.

 - (Optional) To force users to change their password, check the Enforce password policy at next sign-in box.